Louisg909/dobble/README.md

 > The number of cards is determined by the variable `length` which signifies the number of rows in the table.
 The number of cards is calculated from the length as: `length**2 + length + 1`, and the length can be found from the total number of cards by doing the quadratic formula, but the length has to be a whole number, and not all number of cards would give this length as a whole number.
 > The samllest, valid card numbers are: 7, 13, 21, 31, 43, 57, 73, and 91.
 Some cards can be removed like in real dobble, but I don't see much point in that.

 After this, the items just need to be added to the list.
-The number of lines in the grid is the number of rows + 1, or `len(grid) + 1`.
+The number of lines in the grid is the number of rows + 1, or `length + 1`.
 The plus 1 is just the columns though so can be done seperately as it is always the same.
 All the rest is just connecting the top index with the column at the end, one down each time.
 Basically, I can work out the gradient and pick the indecies that fit that gradient each time, and move down by one once I hit the end.
 (I am using numbers to signify the icons, but one line will be added to the `.add_icon()` method to attatch the actual icon according to a dictionary - or the specification of the icon designs might be added later all together.)

 ```python
 # The flat horizontal and vertical lines can be given their values sepertely